 So let’s get started!

 Images need to be tall, not wide so that they look good in the Pinterest layout.
 Many people access Pinterest using a phone, where the image size is of particular importance.
 Here’s an example so you can see what happens if you use a tall picture (portrait orientation) versus a wide image (landscape orientation).

 The difference is even more pronounced when viewed on a smartphone.
 Pinterest recommends using an aspect ratio between 2 to 3 and 1 to 3.5.

-Don’t worry about memorizing any numbers because many of the popular image tools already have pre-designed templates for Pinterest and other social media platforms.
+Don’t worry about memorizing any numbers because most of the popular image tools already have pre-designed templates for Pinterest and other social media platforms.

 Snappa.io is a good first choice if you’re just starting out and have limited design experience.
 There’s a selection of layouts from which you can choose, and you can change a number of properties as you see fit; including background image, text, graphics, and effects.

 A whole assortment of images and patterns are available for free, or you can upload your own.